AnatolyGavrilov/TestTask-Citybikes-React/README.md

-Begore use "npm start", you need to use "npm install"
+Before use "npm start", you need to use "npm install"

 # Getting Started with Create React App